TGillispie/api-util-browser/README.md

 API Util: This program is a utility for testing APIs in **Browser** JavaScript.
 See the example in index.mjs for pragmatic use, or run the provided test cases.
 Tests for the provided APIs are included in the ./test folder.
 Use `npm test` to run them.

 Add new APIs to the src/service folder.

 Write new Tests in the test folder.

-(*Compare this project against the NodeJS version to see how similar JavaScript is in NodeJS programs vs. Browser programs. [api-util-nodejs](http://github.com/tyler.gillispie/api-util-nodejs) *)
+(*Compare this project against the NodeJS version to see how similar JavaScript is in NodeJS programs vs. Browser programs. [api-util-nodejs](https://github.com/TGillispie/api-util-nodejs) *)

-The following table lists all currently configred API endpoints.
+The following table lists all currently configured API endpoints.
 API | Description | Function
 :---: | --- | ---
 *OARS*